Probabilistic Consensus on Feature Distribution for Multi-robot Systems with Markovian Exploration Dynamics: Introduction

 In our previous work \cite{shirsat2020multirobot}, we developed a probabilistic consensus-based strategy for target search by MRS with a discrete-time discrete-state (DTDS) Markov motion model and local sensing and communication.
 Using this strategy, the robots are guaranteed to achieve consensus almost surely on the presence of a static feature of interest, without any requirements on the connectivity of the robots' communication network.
 We extended this approach in \cite{shirsat2021decentralized} to an MRS strategy for tracking multiple static features by formulating the tracking procedure as a renewal-reward process on the underlying Markov chain.
 The robots reach a consensus on the number of features and their locations in a decentralized manner using a Gaussian Mixture approximation of the Probability Hypothesis Density (PHD) filter.
-In this paper, we generalize the consensus objective of our probabilistic multi-robot search strategy to agreement on a discrete distribution of static features, modeled as an occupancy grid map, using results on \textit{opinion pools} \cite{stone1961opinion,degroot1974reaching,bailey2012conservative}.
-We consider a group of robots that move according to a DTDS Markov chain on a finite 2D spatial grid, as shown in \Cref{fig:MotionStrategy_Visual}, and that can detect features using their on-board sensors.
-The proposed strategy is distributed and asynchronous, and it preserves the required communication bandwidth by relying only on local inter-robot communication.